-Massage AWAKEN into wet hair and add water, if needed, to increase lather.
+Massage AWAKEN into wet hair.
 Avoid shampooing the hair in twirling motions that increase tangle.
 Instead, insert your fingers in one place, applying pressure back and forth to cleanse the scalp, then allow the slip of the shampoo to help you glide your hair down the strands, gently releasing tangles in the hair.
 Repeat this motion to cleanse all over.
 For those with denser or tighter textures, it can be helpful to split the hair down the middle and do one section at a time.

 Hydration and moisture are key to the hair being soft and manageable.
 Weekly/biweekly usage with a heat or steam source is best.

 After shampooing, apply to clean damp hair and working in sections, comb through with a wide tooth comb to ensure distribution from roots to ends.
 Make sure to pause and use your fingers to first remove any hard to remove tangles and use the wide tooth comb starting from the ends and gradually working your way up the strand.
 Place a plastic cap over your hair and sit under a dryer or thorough heat source for at least 15 minutes or leave in for up to an hour without heat.
 Rinse thoroughly and follow up with our Refresh Hydrating Treatment Spray.
 Incorporate into your healthy hair regimen a rotation of CALM and RESTORATION.